pingcap/failpoint/README.md

         - …
     - Anywhere you can write a function literal

+## Failpoint name best practice

+Because of all the failpoints name location in the same namespace, we need to be careful to avoid name conflict.
+There are some recommended naming rule to improve this situation.

+- The name start with your project name
+- Use subpackage name as the part of name
+- Use a self-explanatory name for the failpoint

+    For examples,
+    ```go
+    failpoint.Inject("github.com/pingcap/tidb/ddl/renameTableErr", func(val failpoint.Value) {...})
+    failpoint.Inject("github.com/pingcap/tidb/planner/core/illegalPushDown", func(val failpoint.Value) {...})
+    failpoint.Inject("github.com/pingcap/pd/server/schedulers/balanceLeaderFailed", func(val failpoint.Value) {...})
+    ```

+    You can enable failpoints by environment variables
+    ```shell
+    GO_FAILPOINTS="github.com/pingcap/tidb/ddl/renameTableErr=return(100);github.com/pingcap/tidb/planner/core/illegalPushDown=return(true);github.com/pingcap/pd/server/schedulers/balanceLeaderFailed=return(true)"
+    ```

 ## Implementation details

 1. Define a group of marker functions
 2. Parse imports and prune a source file which does not import a failpoint
 3. Traverse AST to find marker function calls
 4. Marker function calls will be rewritten with an IF statement, which calls failpoint.Eval to determine whether a failpoint is active and executes failpoint code if the failpoint is enabled

 ![rewrite-demo](./media/rewrite-demo.png)